rupl/chrisruppel.com/travel/_posts/2021-06-22-beach-nordsee-ruegen.md

     bgpos: 33% 50%

 tags:
-  - camping
+  - beaches
   - family
-  - forests
-  - lakes
+  - islands

-summary: Family camping near a lake in Germany.
+summary: Family time on an island in the Baltic Sea just off the German coast.
 ---

 We didn't feel comfortable leaving Germany for vacation so we settled on Rügen, a common getaway island just off the mainland on the Baltic Sea.